graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 You can also run the graph on an "IPU Model" running on the host.
 The IPU Model is a simulation of the *behaviour* of the IPU hardware.
 It does not implement every aspect of a real IPU.
-For example, the IPU Model does not support replicated graphs in TensorFlow (see :ref:`replicated_graphs`).

 When using an IPU Model instead of actual IPU hardware, the runtime operations will behave exactly as they would on hardware.
 However, the profiler will